 Industry needs graduates with up-to-date skills and the ability to expand and develop their products.
 Industries engaged in nanotechnology and nanomaterials research and development are no different, with numerous surveys of companies having pointed to the need for graduates with a strong background in engineering or in the physical sciences, supplemented with specialised skills.

-Each member of academic staff in the Advanced Technology Institute (ATI) is a member of the Department of Electrical and Electronic Engineering or Department of Physics and are fully involved in teaching at undergraduate and postgraduate level.
+Each member of academic staff here is a member of the Department of Electrical and Electronic Engineering or Department of Physics and are fully involved in teaching at all levels.

-For informal PhD enquiries please contact Dr Peter Aaen (Postgraduate Admissions Tutor).
+For informal PhD enquiries please contact our Postgraduate Admissions Tutor, Dr Peter Aaen.

 For admissions enquiries: